Goaltending (basketball)

 Goaltending is a violation of the rules in the sport of basketball.
 It consists of certain forms of player interference with the ball while it is on its way to the basket.
-It is goaltending if a player touches the ball when it is (a) in downward flight; (b) above the basket rim and within an imaginary cylinder projecting above the rim; (c) not touching the rim; and (varying at certain levels of the sport) after it has touched the backboard and has a chance of going in the hoop.
+It is goaltending if a player touches the ball when it is (a) in downward flight; or (b) above the basket rim and within an imaginary cylinder projecting above the rim; or (c) already touching the rim; or (varying at certain levels of the sport) after it has touched the backboard and has a chance of going in the hoop.

 Goaltending in this context defines by exclusion what is considered a legal block of a field goal.
 In high school and NCAA basketball, goaltending is also called when a player interferes with a free throw at any time in its flight towards the basket.

 Effect

 If goaltending is called for interference with a field goal, the shooting team is awarded the points for the field goal as if it had been made.
-The team who commits the violation then inbounds the ball at its baseline, the same as if it had conceded a basket.
-In high school and NCAA basketball, if goaltending is called on a free throw, the shooting team is awarded one point and a technical foul is called against the offending player.
+The team that commits the violation then inbounds the ball at its baseline, the same as if it had conceded a basket.
+In high school and NCAA basketball, if goaltending is called on a free throw, the shooting team is awarded one point, and a technical foul is called against the offending player.